 The next day Smith took the boy hunting but returned without him.
-When the emigrants were unable to find the boy, Smith was tried for murder, found guilty, and hanged.
+When the emigrants could not find the boy, Smith was tried for murder, found guilty, and hanged.

-There existed several ram-shackle saloons at busy pioneer stops like Devil’s Gate and the old Green River Rendezvous country of Wyoming.
+Several ram-shackle saloons existed at busy pioneer stops like Devil’s Gate and the old Green River Rendezvous country of Wyoming.
 With tensions already running high, alcohol made it worse, and there were several gunfights over women, horses, and general competitiveness.

-At the confusing Sweetwater fords, it was often difficult to sort out the cattle’s ownership, which caused several shooting conflicts.
+It was often difficult to sort out the cattle’s ownership at the confusing Sweetwater fords, which caused several shooting conflicts.

 At the Mormon Ferry Crossing at Casper, Wyoming, the traffic backups often stretched east for miles, and armed road rage incidents often led to fatalities.

 In June 1852, a Wisconsin pioneer named Polly Coon passed a lone tree along the Sweetwater River with an inscription carved on the trunk indicating the graves of a “Man, Woman & Boy” found with their throats cut, the murder or murderers unknown.
 The next day her train arrived at a grove of trees where a man had just been hanged for shooting his brother-in-law.

 John Snyder’s murder coincides with the story of the Donner Party.
 By early October, a few weeks before the group became trapped, tensions were running high among the exhausted emigrants as they traveled along the Humboldt River near present-day Golconda, Nevada.